johnwayne087/my-tipi-apps/README.md

+## 7/4/25
+Updated nextcloud to use latest version

 # Example App Store Template

 This repository serves as a template for creating your own custom app store for the Runtipi platform.
 Use this as a starting point to create and share your own collection of applications.